Raynerenyar/workshop22/README.md

 The objective of this workshop is to write a simple CRUD application.
 You will map the HTTP methods to SQL verbs.

-# Deploying to Railway and their MySQL
+# Deploying to Railway and Railway's MySQL

 ## Add.env with the following contents